sumitkapoor/carnd_traffic_sign_project2/writeup_template.md

 # **Traffic Sign Recognition**

-Git Structure:
-- images : Contains the set of images that were downloaded from the web.
-- img : helper images for the writeup
-- htmls : Different models that were part of experiments, contains multiple HTML.

-NOTE : One of the good results that were produced using LeNet architecture but with more nodes can be seen [here](https://github.com/sumitkapoor/carnd_traffic_sign_project2/blob/master/htmls/Traffic_Sign_Classifier_initial_good_model.html).

 ## Introduction
 For a self driving car to run on road the algorithms should be able to understand the traffic signs, rules just as a human being.
 Based on this, actions like stop, reduce speed, increase speed etc can then be defined for the car to operate.